 Portland Head Light

 The Portland Head Light is the oldest lighthouse in Maine.
 It was put into service in 1791 at the directive of President George Washington.
 It is located in Fort Williams Park in Cape Elizabeth, Maine.
 The lighthouse stands 80 feet tall.
 The park is free to visit.
 If you wish to climb to the top of the lighthouse, there is a small fee.

 Cape Neddick, also called Nubble, Lighthouse is located in York, Maine.
 It was built in 1879 on an island about a football field off the cape.
 There is a small park located on the mainland across from the lighthouse that offers free parking and a great place to relax and enjoy the view.
 We were fortunate enough to catch a sunset here.
 Absolutely beautiful!

 Lakes to Visit in Maine

 Maine has many different lakes and rivers.
-Moosehead Lake is the largest lake in Maine.
-It is in the Longfellow Mountains in western Maine.
+Moosehead Lake is the largest lake in the state.
+It is located in the Longfellow Mountains in western Maine.
 The Kennebec River flows out of Moosehead Lake to the Atlantic Ocean.
 The lake is at an elevation of greater than 1,000 feet, making it the highest lake in the eastern U.S. This area is an outdoor person’s dream.
-It offers something for everyone from fishing, to moose safaris, to whitewater rafting, to snowmobiling in the winter.
+It offers something for everyone from fishing, to moose safaris, to whitewater rafting, to snowmobiling in the winter, and more.

 My family and I enjoyed every minute of our vacation in Maine.
 We only wish we had another week to explore other parts of Maine.
 It is an extremely beautiful state with many different things to see and do.
 Now all that is left is to plan your vacation to Maine.